Kankelborg-Group/furst-optics/docs/index.rst

 This package provides an idealized model of the FURST optical system which is designed to be used by the FURST data reduction pipeline.
+It uses the :mod:`optika` package to model and simulate the optical system.

 Installation
 ============